-Because it can kill mold, it can be diffused in the air to banish mold from your house and it can also be used to make homemade house cleaners that will kill viruses and bacteria along with the mold; tea tree oil for acne is very powerful in cleaning the bacteria that causes breakouts; tea tree oil is also used in cosmetic products.
+Because it can kill mold, it can be diffused in the air to banish mold from your house and it can also be used to make homemade house cleaners that will kill viruses and bacteria along with the mold.
+Tea tree oil for acne is very powerful in cleaning the bacteria that causes breakouts and it is also used in cosmetic products.

 Other traditional uses of tea tree oil include:

 Acne and other bacterial infections can be treated with the topical application of tea tree oil.
 You simply apply it to your face, back, arms or wherever else you have acne with a clean cotton ball 2 to 3 times a day.
 Tea Tree oil can be drying, so be sure to use a good moisturizer and reduce the amount of applications if excessive redness, drying and/or flaking appear.

 For Clearing Other infections

 Tea tree oil benefits include the fact that it is an anti-fungal, an anti-bacterial, and an anti-viral, has the ability to fight many skin conditions that can afflict you including chickenpox, cold sores, respiratory tract infections, colds, earaches, candida, jock itch, athlete’s foot, MRSA, staph infections and more.